Trans-Australian Railway

 The Trans-Australian Railway, opened in 1917, runs from Port Augusta in South Australia to Kalgoorlie in Western Australia, crossing the Nullarbor Plain in the process.
 Built to standard gauge, its length is 1691 km.
 As the only rail freight corridor between Western Australia and the eastern states, the line is economically and strategically important.
 The railway includes the world's longest section of completely straight track.

 The inaugural passenger train service was known as the Great Western Express; later, it became the Trans-Australian.

-Until 1970, the Trans-Australian Railway had a narrow-gauge line at each end.
+Until 1970, the Trans-Australian Railway linked to pre-existing narrow-gauge lines at each end.
 With the completion of a standardisation project in that year, it became a component of the 4352 km Sydney–Perth rail corridor.
 As of 2024, two passenger services use the line, both of them experiential tourism services: the Indian Pacific for the entire length of the railway, and The Ghan between Port Augusta and Tarcoola, where it leaves the line to proceed north to Darwin.

 History

 The single-track Trans-Australian Railway at Cook, once a major servicing point.
 When continuous welded rail, reinforced concrete sleepers and spring rail fasteners were installed on top of deeper ballast, maintenance requirements were drastically reduced.
 Contractors using modern track maintenance machinery replaced onsite maintenance crews and employees did not need permanent accommodation, so the stations were closed.

 In 1901, the six Australian colonies federated to form the Commonwealth of Australia.
-At that time, Perth, the capital of Western Australia, was isolated from the remaining Australian states by thousands of miles of desert terrain and the only practicable method of transport was by sea.
+At that time, Perth, the capital of Western Australia, was isolated from the remaining Australian states by thousands of kilometres of desert terrain and the only practicable method of transport was by sea.
 The voyage across the notoriously rough Great Australian Bight was time-consuming, inconvenient and often uncomfortable.
 One of the inducements held out to Western Australians to join the new federation was the promise of a federally funded railway line linking Western Australia with the rest of the continent.